Easy Chinese Style Char Siu Chicken

 Chef with a smile, ready to cook and serve.

 A delicious plate of caramelized Char Siu Chicken with vegetables.
-Save Recipe
+Pin it

 A delicious plate of caramelized Char Siu Chicken with vegetables. | yummygusto.com